Vexem/ROOT-Sim/index.md

 layout: default
 ---

-# The ROme Optimistic Simulator
+# The ROme OpTimistic Simulator

 Welcome to the ROOT-Sim website!
 ROOT-Sim is a HPC library targeting optimistic simulation.
 This runtime environment is able to deliver very fast simulation runs on massively parallel multicore machines and or distributed compute clusters/supercomputers.